tartley/colorama/README.rst

 Status & Known Problems
 =======================

-I've personally only tested it on WinXP (CMD, Console2), Ubuntu (gnome-terminal, xterm), and OS X.
+I've personally only tested it on Windows XP (CMD, Console2), Ubuntu (gnome-terminal, xterm), and OS X.

 Some presumably valid ANSI sequences aren't recognised (see details below),